onfido/onfido-sdk-ui/README.md

 - Sufficient color contrast: default colors have been tested to meet the recommended level of contrast
 - Sufficient touch target size: all interactive elements have been designed to meet the recommended touch target size

-Refer to our [accessibility statement](https://developers.onfido.com/guide/sdk-accessibility-statement) for more details.
+Refer to our [accessibility statement](https://documentation.onfido.com/sdk/sdk-accessibility-statement) for more details.

 ⚠️ Note: If you make your own UI customizations, you are responsible for ensuring that the UI changes will still adhere to accessibility standards.
 For example, accessible color contrast ratios and dyslexic friendly fonts.

 ### Troubleshooting

 #### General Content Security Policy (CSP)

-For guide on CSP common issue and recommendations, please refer to the guide [Onfido Web SDKn and Content Security Policy (CSP) guide](https://developers.onfido.com/guide/sdk-csp-guide).
+For guide on CSP common issue and recommendations, please refer to the guide [Onfido Web SDKn and Content Security Policy (CSP) guide](https://documentation.onfido.com/sdk/sdk-csp-guide).

-#### Iframe itegration
+#### Iframe integration

-For instruction and guide on how to embed the Onfido Web SDK in an iFrame, please refer to the guide [Using the Onfido web SDK in an iFrame](https://developers.onfido.com/guide/sdk-iframe-guide).
+For instruction and guide on how to embed the Onfido Web SDK in an iFrame, please refer to the guide [Using the Onfido web SDK in an iFrame](https://documentation.onfido.com/sdk/sdk-iframe-guide).

 #### Upload fallback

 Onfido Web SDK versions <13.0.0 had a parameter named `uploadFallback` that could be set on both the document step and the face step.
 This parameter allowed clients to present end-users with a file input capability during the SDK flow.

 With Web SDK 14.15 and above, the `uploadFallback` client-side parameter has been reintroduced.
 To enhance the overall flow security, it is disabled by default and requires activation through the Onfido Support Team.

 #### Permissions issues when using the Web SDK in a webview

-For recommendations and code samples on how to embed the Onfido Web SDK in a webview, please refer to the guide [Using the Onfido web SDK in a webview](https://developers.onfido.com/guide/sdk-webview-guide).
+For recommendations and code samples on how to embed the Onfido Web SDK in a webview, please refer to the guide [Using the Onfido web SDK in a webview](https://documentation.onfido.com/sdk/sdk-webview-guide).

 ### Support